Getting started

 For those who aren't too lazy to read:

-Say we want to classify text based on what's placed inside the <sentence> tags.
-We first make an XML node description:
+Say we want to classify text based on what's placed inside the <sentence>

 const classificationTag = new XMLNodeDescription({